prrvchr/eMailerOOo/README.md

 ![smtpMailerOOo Merger screenshot 9](smtpMailerOOo-Merger9.png)

-The creation of the new sender is described in the [Configure connection](https://prrvchr.github.io/smtpMailerOOo/#configure-connection)
+The creation of the new sender is described in the [Configure connection](https://prrvchr.github.io/smtpMailerOOo/#configure-connection) section.

 ### Configure connection:

+#### Limitation:

+Although the smtpMailerOOo extension is designed to use the Google SMTP servers (smtp.gmail.com) using the OAuth2 protocol, **it is not yet possible to connect to these SMTP servers**, the OAuth2OOo extension being not yet approved by Google.
+Thank you for your understanding and your patience.

+#### Account selection:

 ![smtpMailerOOo Ispdb screenshot 1](smtpMailerOOo-Ispdb1.png)

+#### Find the configuration:

 ![smtpMailerOOo Ispdb screenshot 2](smtpMailerOOo-Ispdb2.png)

+#### Show configuration:

 ![smtpMailerOOo Ispdb screenshot 3](smtpMailerOOo-Ispdb3.png)

+#### Connection test:

 ![smtpMailerOOo Ispdb screenshot 4](smtpMailerOOo-Ispdb4.png)